rednafi/rednafi.com/content/about.md

 ## Contact

 The best way to reach me is via [email].
 I usually check it in the morning and reply within a day.
-I do most of my work on [GitHub].
-I used to be more active in OSS back in the day, but my day job takes up most of my energy now so I'm less involved.
-I deleted my Twitter account, and these days I mostly rant on [Bluesky] and [Hacker News].
-I cross-post some stuff on [LinkedIn] every now and then.
+Most of my work lives on [GitHub].
+I used to be more involved in OSS, but these days the day job takes up most of my energy, so that's slowed down.
+My Twitter account is gone, and now I mostly rant on [Bluesky] and [Hacker News].
+Every now and then, I cross-post a few things on [LinkedIn] too.

 ## Colophon